fletcherm/gr_dev_day_2011/one/01_slide.md

 !SLIDE bullets
 # prereq software #
-* download and cache torquebox
+* download and cache Torquebox
 * download and cache your JRuby version

 !SLIDE
-# unpack torquebox and remove its JRuby #
+# unpack Torquebox and remove its JRuby #

 !SLIDE
 # unpack your JRuby #